-The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Arts degree in German.

-The University's Tier II writing requirement for the German major is met by completing German 420, 435, 445 or 455.
+- 1. The University requirements for bachelor's degrees as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Arts degree in German. - The University's Tier II writing requirement for the German major is met by completing German 420, 435, 445 or 455.
 Those courses are referenced in item 3. a.
-(3) be-

-The requirements of the College of Arts and Letters for the Bachelor of Arts degree.
+(3) be- - The requirements of the College of Arts and Letters for the Bachelor of Arts degree.
 The completion of requirement 3. a.
 (7) referenced below satisfies one of the cognates required by the College.
-The second cognate must be in a field outside the Col-
+The second cognate must be in a field outside the Col- - 3.
 The following requirements for the major:

-ne i OllOw ing requ ullellle ants for the major.
-CREDITS

-ть. £= 11 = 34 to 40

-• man courses: 34 to 40

-(1) ollowing courses (6 credits):

-GRM 301 Third-Year German I

-GRM 302 Third-Year German II

-(0) Business German

-(2) Il credits at the 300-level, including at least one

-ng courses (6 credits):

-German Literature and Culture Before 1918.
-3

-(0) German Literature and Culture Since 1918 .
-3

-(3) its at the 400-level selected from the following

-credits):

-Advanced German (W)

-18th and 19th German Literary Studies (W) .
-3

-GRM 445

-Literary Studies (W)

-GRM 155 Major Themes in German Cultural

-CITIVI 400 History (W)

-GRM 460

-GRM Special Topics in German Studies 1 to 4

-(4) The fo llowing capstone course (1 credit):

-' ' Capstone Project

-(5) ctives: Additional credits in German courses

-' ' numbe red 25 60 and above, with the exception of German 400,

-meet the requirement of at least 34, but not

-), credits in courses in the major.
-A maximum of

-German 250 or Linguistics and Languages 250A

-ited as elective credits toward the major.

-(6) d requirement: Students with a primary major in

-(0) expected to participate in a study abroad experi-

-ed by the German program.
-MSU study abroad

-e available at various sites in Germany and Aus-

-ut the year.
-Completion of German 202, or the

-s a requirement for participation.
-Under special

-es, equivalent experiences may be approved by

-the de

-(7) quirement: One 12-credit cognate in the field of

-(') - Cogna 10 1100 uncontent.
-One 12-orealt cogniate in the field of
+CREDITS a. following German courses: 34 to 40 (1) Two of the following courses (6 credits): GRM 301 Third-Year German I GRM 302 Third-Year German II (2) GRM 311 Business German (2) of the following courses (6 credits): GRM 341 German Literature and Culture Before 1918.
+3 GRM 341 German Literature and Culture Before 1918.
+3 GRM 342 German Literature and Culture Since 1918.
+3 (2) Twelve credits at the 400-level selected from the following (3) courses (12 credits): GRM 420 Advanced German (W) GRM 435 18th and 19th German Literary Studies (W) .
+3 GRM 445 20th Century and Contemporary German Literary Studies (W) GRM 455 Major Themes in German Cultural History (W) GRM 460 Linguistic Analysis of Modern German 3 GRM 491 Special Topics in German Studies 1 to 4 (4) (=) GRM 492 Capstone Project (5) German electives: Additional credits in German courses numbered 250 and above, with the exception of German 400, as needed to meet the requirement of at least 34, but not more than 40, credits in courses in the major.
+A maximum of 3 credits of German 250 or Linguistics and Languages (0) 250A may be counted as elective credits toward the major.
+(6) Study Abroad requirement: Students with a primary major in German are expected to participate in a study abroad experi- ence approved by the German program.
+MSU study abroad programs are available at various sites in Germany and Aus- tria throughout the year.
+Completion of German 202, or the equivalent, is a requirement for participation.
+Under special circumstances, equivalent experiences may be approved by (7) the department.
+(7) Cognate Requirement: One 12-credit cognate in the field of